 LC Make a Pig of Oneself Note

-These oh-so-clever pork burgers brilliantly riff on slow-roasted pulled pig, juxtaposing the sweet tenderness of ground pork with the tang of doctored-up bottled barbecue sauce and the crunch of a quick slaw in this weeknight-friendly, slap-it-on-the-grill incarnation.
+These oh-so-clever pork burgers brilliantly riff on slow-roasted pulled pig, juxtaposing the sweet tenderness of ground pork with the tang of doctored-up bottled (or homemade) barbecue sauce and the crunch of a quick slaw in this weeknight-friendly, slap-it-on-the-grill incarnation.
 Whether you indulge in the full-scale rendition or in wee-but-messy sliders, go ahead, make a pig of yourself.

 Barbecue Pork Burgers Recipe